saulokayman/LastMinuteCamps/README.md

-  # Campsite Reservation Website
+  # Mobile Campsite Booking App

-  This is a code bundle for Campsite Reservation Website.
-The original project is available at https://www.figma.com/design/CZCBLuhsKoszBcWGhzCwXP/Campsite-Reservation-Website.
+  This is a code bundle for Mobile Campsite Booking App.
+The original project is available at https://www.figma.com/design/e8L6mAiJrztZhsPXSGavw5/Mobile-Campsite-Booking-App.

   ## Running the code